Employee ownership means all employees have a significant and meaningful stake in the business.

 Worker co-operatives operate with a commitment to principles, such as allowing all eligible employees to become members of the co-operative.
 Co-operatives members take part in its governance on a one member one vote basis.

 Other employee owned businesses are held by an employee share Trust, which owns shares and acts in the interests of the employees as a whole.

-Reasons for employee ownership include:
+Reasons for employee ownership

-- Public service mutuals, where public sector employees are bidding to take over the services they provide (often called public service spin outs).
-For more information, see the Mutuals Information Service on the GOV.UK website.
+Public service mutuals, where public sector employees are bidding to take over the services they provide (often called public service spin-outs), may also be a reason for employee buyout.

-For employee ownership businesses, the sources of funding are:
+Employee ownership - sources of funding

 - Social Business Wales - Business planning

 - The voice of employee owned businesses in the UK, Employee Ownership Association (EOA)

 - The Employee Share Ownership Centre (ESOP Centre) informs, lobbies and researches in the interest of developing all forms of broad-based employee share ownership plans (that is, in which all employees in a company are able and incentivised to acquire shares in the company for which they work) in the UK and Europe.

 - Engage for Success provide information and case studies about the effect of increasing employee participation.